Frequently Asked Questions

 Do you offer aftercare services?

-At Relief Recovery Center, we understand that recovery is a lifelong journey.
-We offer a range of aftercare services to support individuals as they transition back into their daily lives after completing treatment.
-This includes ongoing therapy and support groups such as recovery coaching and community meetings.
+At Relief in Cambridge, MA, we understand that recovery is a lifelong journey.
+We provide a variety of aftercare services to help individuals as they reintegrate into daily life following treatment.
+This includes continued therapy and support groups like recovery coaching and community gatherings.

 How do I get started with treatment?